user-cube/QRCode_Flask/README.md

 A simple Flask API to generate QRCodes.

 ## Setup
-First we need to geerate the virtual enviroment based on:
+First we need to generate the virtual environment based on:
 ```requirements.txt
 Flask-QRcode
 Flask